fusioncharts/dev_centre_docs/getting-started/php/add-drill-down-using-php.md

 heading: Adding Drill Down using PHP
 ---

-With FusionCharts, you can create unlimited levels of drill-down with a single data source.
+With FusionCharts, you can create unlimited levels of drill down  with a single data source.
 The parent chart contains all data — for the parent chart as well as all descendant (child, grandchild) charts.
 The links to all the descendant charts are defined in the parent chart.

-You can drill-down to descendant charts by simply clicking the data plot items on the parent chart.
+You can drill down  to descendant charts by simply clicking the data plot items on the parent chart.
 A descendant chart can either replace the parent chart with an option to drill-up, or it can open in a new window or frame.

 Assume that the __fusioncharts_phpsample__ database also includes the __City__ table that stores the population of all cities in all countries.
 You now need to plot a chart that shows the top 10 most populous countries and the top 10 most populous cities in these countries.

-To show data at different levels of a hierarchy, we use drill-down charts.
-We will now see how you can create a drill-down column 2D chart based on the above scenario, the data for which will be loaded from a database.
+To show data at different levels of a hierarchy, we use drill down  charts.
+We will now see how you can create a drill down  column 2D chart based on the above scenario, the data for which will be loaded from a database.

 The chart thus rendered looks like this:

-{% embed_chart adding-drill-down-using-php.js %}
+{% embed_chart adding-drill down -using-php.js %}

 To render the above chart, we need two PHP files - `country.php` and `countryDrillDown.php`.
-The `country.php` file creates a drill-down column 2D chart showing the most populous countries.
+The `country.php` file creates a drill down  column 2D chart showing the most populous countries.
 The `countryDrillDown.php` file creates column 2D charts that show the most populous cities for the country that was selected in the parent chart.

 The data structure in the `country.php` file is given below: